 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-Wulai (烏來, Tayal language: Ulay) is the largest district of New Taipei City, but only has around 6000 residents, by far the lowest population density.
+Wulai (烏來, Tayal language: Ulay, which means ‘hot spring’) is the largest district of New Taipei City, but only has around 6000 residents, by far the lowest population density.
 Officially the only “mountain indigenous district” of New Taipei City, it is home to the closest aboriginal Taiwanese village to Taipei City.

-Wulai has loads going for it.
-Thermal water pools at riverside Wulai Hot Spring, local aboriginal and Taiwanese foods on Wulai Old Street, cherry blossom viewing, wild jungle treks, towering waterfalls, and some of the best river tracing in Northern Taiwan–Wulai is without a doubt one of the best day trips from Taipei.
-It is one of my personal favorite places to visit in Taiwan, and I’ve been there over a dozen times.
+There are many reasons to visit Wulai: Thermal water pools at riverside Wulai Hot Spring, local aboriginal and Taiwanese foods on Wulai Old Street, cherry blossom viewing, cable car ride, wild jungle treks, towering waterfalls, and some of the best river tracing in Northern Taiwan.

-In this guide, I’m going to cover everything you may need to know for visiting Wulai, including how to get to Wulai, things to do in Wulai, what to eat in Wulai, the best hot springs in Wulai, where to stay in Wulai if you decide to spend the night, the best hikes in Wulai, how to go river tracing in Wulai, and visiting Wulai with kids.
+In this guide, I’m going to cover everything you may need to know for visiting Wulai, including how to get there, things to do in Wulai, what to eat, Wulai hot springs, where to stay if you decide to spend the night, the best hikes in the area, how to go river tracing there, and visiting Wulai with kids.

 A Brief History of Wulai, Taipei

 Wulai is the southernmost, largest, most mountainous, and least densely populated district of New Taipei City, the sprawling city that surrounds Taipei City.
 Wulai is the northernmost village of the Atayal (Taiyal tribe or taiya zu / 泰雅族), the third largest of Taiwan’s 16 officially recognized aboriginal tribes.

-It is said that when the Atayal first traveled up the Nanshi River Valley and spotted steam hanging in the air, they exclaimed wu lai ga lu or “hot water!”
+There is a local legend that when the Atayal first traveled up the Nanshi River Valley and spotted steam hanging in the air, they exclaimed ulay! or “hot spring!”
 They were the first to settle in the region, and today make up about a third of the population of Wulai district.